Overview and Definitions

 Parent – means the biological, adoptive or foster parent, guardian or person in parental relation to a student.

-School Property – means in or within any building, structure, athletic playing fields, playground, parking lot or land contained within the real property boundary line of a public elementary or secondary school, or in or on a school bus, as defined in Vehicle and Traffic Law 142.
+School Property – means in or within any building, structure, athletic playing fields, playgrounds, parking lot or land contained within the real property boundary line of a public elementary, middle or secondary school, or in or on a school bus, as defined in Vehicle and Traffic Law 142.

 Violent Student – means a student under the age of 21 who: